Dr Joseph Voros

 - ORCID profile

 Dr Joseph Voros holds a PhD in theoretical physics (on mathematical extensions to the General Theory of Relativity).
 He then spent several years in internet-related firms, including a stint at the legendary Silicon Valley company Netscape Communications, and is now a professional futurist for around two decades now.

 Dr Voros started at Swinburne in 2000 as a project consultant in the former Australian Foresight Institute.
 Then appointed as a strategic foresight analyst in a top-level strategic planning unit at Swinburne, he was involved in the building of an organisational strategic thinking capacity based on foresight concepts and methodologies.
-During this time, he also formed very strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in invited lectures.
+During this time, he also formed very strong links with the strategic foresight teaching program, attending every subject and providing a practitioner's perspective in regular invited lectures.
 In 2003, he joined the teaching staff and began lecturing full-time in the Master of Strategic Foresight program on the theory and practice of foresight in organisations and society.
 He also re-designed, convened and for several years taught the Master of Business Administration (MBA) unit on Corporate Strategy, bringing a unique foresight perspective to it.

-He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, a Full member of the Association of Professional Futurists, a Founding member, former Board member and current Advisory Council member of the International Big History Association, and an invited member of the Great Transition Initiative.
+He is a member of the World Futures Studies Federation, an academic member of the Big History Institute, a full member of the Association of Professional Futurists, a Founding member and former Board member (2012-2017) of the International Big History Association, and an invited member of the Great Transition Initiative.
 He serves on the editorial boards of the UK journal Foresight, the US Journal of Integral Theory and Practice, the European Journal of Futures Research, and the Journal of Big History.

 Cosmic Evolution & 'Big History'; The long-term future of humankind; Theories & models of social change; Foresight in organisations & societies; Foresight as core element of strategy, policy & design; Integrative / 'integral' approaches to knowledge & research; Futures thinking as a fundamental human cognitive capacity; The philosophical & methodological foundations of Futures Research